Campusoft/knowledge_base/architecture/microservice.md

 El Patrón Saga es una secuencia de transacciones locales donde cada transacción actualiza información dentro de un servicio.

+***Choreography and Orchestration***

+Choreography

+Choreography is a way to coordinate sagas where participants exchange events without a centralized point of control.
+With choreography, each local transaction publishes domain events that trigger local transactions in other services

+Orchestration

+Orchestration is a way to coordinate sagas where a centralized controller tells the saga participants what local transactions to execute.
+The saga orchestrator handles all the transactions and tells the participants which operation to perform based on events.
+The orchestrator executes saga requests, stores and interprets the states of each task, and handles failure recovery with compensating transactions.

 ## Sidecar pattern  (Pronu: saidecar)